 Creator: New York Asian Women’s Center

-History: One of the first organizations in the United States to address the linguistic, social, and economic barriers that prevent many Asian immigrant women from accessing domestic violence services, the New York Asian Women’s Center (NYAWC) aims to empower Asian women to experience their lives free from violence.
-Founded in 1982 by a group of volunteers led by Pat Eng, NYAWC began as community awareness project to educate communities in Chinatown about domestic violence issues.
-Recognizing the need for an advocacy organization that engaged in direct service, NYAWC set up a single-line, volunteer-run emergency hotline for abused women seeking help.
-Today, the emergency hotline (1-888-888-7702) operates 24-hours a day/seven days a week, provides services in 15 different languages and dialects including Mandarin, Cantonese, Korean, Vietnamese, and Bengali, and receives over 3,000 calls each year.
+History: One of the first organizations in the United States to address the linguistic, social, and economic barriers that prevent many Asian immigrant women from accessing domestic violence services, Womankind (formerly and at the time of the survey known as the New York Asian Women’s Center, NYAWC) aims to empower Asian women to experience their lives free from violence.
+Founded in 1982 by a group of volunteers led by Pat Eng, Womankind began as community awareness project to educate communities in Chinatown about domestic violence issues.
+Recognizing the need for an advocacy organization that engaged in direct service, Womankind set up a single-line, volunteer-run emergency hotline for abused women seeking help.
+Today, the emergency hotline (1-888-888-7702) operates 24-hours a day/seven days a week, provides services in 18+ different languages and dialects including Mandarin, Cantonese, Korean, Vietnamese, and Bengali, and receives over 3,000 calls each year.
 Read more

 Survey Conducted: Tue, 2010-10-26